kreativekorp/sitelen-seli-kiwen/README.md

 See [the HTML version of this page](https://www.kreativekorp.com/software/fonts/sitelenselikiwen/) to actually see the font.

+**Feel completely free to rip this font apart and steal code and ideas for your own sitelen pona fonts!
+I fully support this!**

 ### Compounds

 In **asuki**, use `-` or `+` to combine words into compounds.<br>